 In some cases, a client may be eligible to participate in the government-run Drug Treatment Court.
-An ABPS lawyer will lobby on your behalf and prepare the necessary paperwork and applications to ensure access to these unique programs.
+Bytensky Shikhman lawyers will lobby on your behalf and prepare the necessary paperwork and applications to ensure access to these unique programs.

 A criminal defense lawyer will make every effort to answer your questions promptly and personally – you will not be shuffled around through layers of staff.
 When our lawyers are in court, our office staff will respond to your concerns immediately and professionally.
-Adler Bytensky Prutschi Shikhman welcomes the opportunity to be your Toronto Criminal Lawyer.
+Bytensky Shikhman welcomes the opportunity to be your criminal lawyer.
 Don’t waste time, call now to consult with us.

 The lawyers at Bytensky Shikhman have been successful at every level of drug prosecution from minor marijuana charges to large scale cross-border heroine production and trafficking conspiracies.
 We can help you defend against possession, possession for the purposes of trafficking, trafficking, conspiracy, importation and production cases.

 A project is a large-scale police investigation into suspected criminal activity.
 Drug projects often begin with a tip from a confidential informer alerting police to a suspected drug trafficker.
 The police then spend months or even years working to uncover the suspected trafficker’s network through extensive investigation including physical and electronic surveillance of multiple people.
 These cases involve multiple co-accused, huge volumes of disclosure, and complex legal issues.